KPZ Equation from non-simple variations on open ASEP: Proof of Theorem

 \subsection{A Priori Estimates}

-Before we proceed with the three-step procedure outlined above, we collect a priori estimates which will provide useful throughout this section.
-The first of these is a high-probability estimate for $\mathfrak{Y}^{N}$, $\mathfrak{X}^{N}$, and $\bar{\mathfrak{Z}}^{N}$. \begin{lemma} Consider the following event parameterized by $\e \in \R_{>0}$, in which the implied constant is universal:
+Before we proceed with the three-step procedure outlined above, we collect useful a priori estimates for this section.
+The first of these is a high-probability estimate for $\mathbf{Y}^{N}$, $\mathbf{X}^{N}$, and $\bar{\mathbf{Z}}^{N}$. \begin{lemma}\fsp Consider the following event parameterized by $\e \in \R_{>0}$, in which the implied constant is universal: